laszlocph/gimlet-documentation/src/pages/docs/installation.md

 The installer initiates a gitops environment and puts Gimlet into its gitops repository.
 This way Gimlet itself is managed by gitops.

 {% callout title="Installing under a Github Organization" %}
-The installer creates a Github application under your Github account by default.
+The installer creates a Github application under your personal Github account by default.
 If you set a second parameter for the script, it will create the Github Application under the specified Github Organization.
 {% /callout %}

 {% callout title="You are not granting any third-party access" %}